-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the Housing Finance Authority of Broward County, Florida, 2006 Series Multifamily Housing Revenue Bond Program Funds ("Woodsdale Oaks Apartments Project") (the "Bond Program"), as of and for the year ended September 30, 2021, and the related notes to the financial statements, which collectively comprise the Bond Program's basic financial statements, and have issued our report thereon dated April 25, 2022.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statement of net position, statement of revenue, expenses, and changes in net position, and statement of cash flows of the Housing Finance Authority of Broward County, Florida, 2006 Series Multifamily Housing Revenue Bond Program Funds ("Woodsdale Oaks Apartments Project") (the "Bond Program"), as of and for the year ended September 30, 2022, and the related notes to the financial statements, which collectively comprise the Bond Program's basic financial statements, and have issued our report thereon dated July 27, 2023.

-In planning and performing our audit of the financial statements, we considered the Bond Program's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Bond Program's internal control.
-Accordingly, we do not express an opinion on the effectiveness of the Bond Program's internal control.
+In planning and performing our audit of the financial statements, we considered the Bond Program's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Bond program's internal control.
+Accordingly, we do not express an opinion on the effectiveness of Bond Program's internal control.

-A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
-A material weakness is a deficiency, or a combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected on a timely basis.
+A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements, on a timely basis.
+A material weakness is a deficiency, or a combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected, on a timely basis.
 A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.